kms70847/KevinScript/README.md

 # Quick Start
 ## Installation
 KS requires Python to run.
-Other than that, there are no special installation requirements - just download and execute.
+Download this repository to a directory of your choosing.
+For example, `C:\programming\Github projects\KevinScript`.

 ## Starting the REPL
 You can experiment with KS right away by using the REPL.
-Execute `src/ks.py` with no arguments.
+Execute `python -m ks` with no arguments.

-    C:\programming\Github projects\KevinScript>src\ks.py
+    C:\programming\Github projects\KevinScript>python -m ks
     >>> print("Hello, world!")
     ...
     Hello, world!
 Exit the REPL with ctrl-C or ctrl-Z.
 ## Running source files
-You can execute KS source files by supplying a file name to `src/ks.py`.
+You can execute KS source files by supplying a file name to `python -m ks`.

-    C:\programming\Github projects\KevinScript>src\ks.py samples\prime_detector.k
+    C:\programming\Github projects\KevinScript>python -m ks samples\prime_detector.k
     Prime numbers below 100:
     2
     3